 The Offset of TWBTT subfield indicates the TWBTT, which has the smallest TSF time in units of TU (see 31.4.2 (WUR Beacon Generation)).

-The WUR Timeout field indicates the time after which the WUR considered to be lost by the WUR AP with which the STA WUR negotiation (see .x.x Lost STA).
+The WUR Connectivity Timeout field indicates the time after which the WUR connectivity with a WUR non-AP STA will be considered to be lost by the WUR AP with which the STA has negotiated WUR mode negotiation (see 31.11 WUR Connectivity Timeout).
+The WUR Connectivity Timeout field is set to 0 to indicate that the AP does not support indicating a connectivity timeout value.
+The WUR Connectivity Timeout field is set to a nonzero value to indicate the time, in units of 10 TUs, after which the WUR connectivity will be lost, wherein the timeout starts from the most recent successful frame exchange between the STA and the AP.

 The Counter field indicates the current value of the Counter subfield included in the broadcast WUR Wake-up frames.